yanir75/C-basics/README.md

 In this project we will create four basic functions.

-1. isStrong.
+1.isStrong.
 Strong number is a special number whose sum of the factorial of digits is equal to the original number.
 For Example: 145 is strong number

 2.isPrime will return true if a number is prime number false otherwise.